Has your dentist recommended you have a root canal? Our Ottawa dentists explain this dental procedure, why you may need one and what you can expect.

 Why might I need a root canal?

 Your tooth has pulp on the inside, which can become infected with bacteria as a result of a deep cavity or traumatic injury.
-Only your dentist can examine the tooth and confirm whether you need a root canal.
+Only your dentist can examine the tooth and confirm whether you need this dental surgery, since pulp damage may happen even if there are no visible cracks or chips in the tooth.

 A root canal can preserve your tooth and alleviate symptoms such as: